Adaoh2/MozaikPortail_Dark/README.md

 Et voila!
 Si vous encontrez des bugs, vous pouvez les signaler à partir de l'onglet Issues et si vous avez une correction, n'hésitez pas à faire un Pull Request.

 # 🇬🇧 Installation
-To install this theme, you will need to get the Stylus extension (or any extension that supports UserCSS files)
+To install this theme, you will need to get the Stylus extension (or Cascadea for Safari), that you can get with the links below:

 you can get it for firefox, chrome, opera with the links below: